meshplay/meshplay/docs/pages/guides/tutorials/wordpress-mysql-persistentvolume.md

 These YAML files contain the Service definitions, Persistent Volume Claims, and Deployment configurations for the WordPress site and the MySQL database.

-#### Access Meshery Playground
+#### Access Meshplay Playground

-1. Log in to the [Meshery Playground](https://meshery.layer5.io/) using your credentials.
+1. Log in to the [Meshplay Playground](https://meshplay.layer5.io/) using your credentials.
 On successful login, you should be at the dashboard.
 Press the **X** on the _Where do you want to start?_ popup to close it (if required).

 2. Click **Explore** in the Cloud Native Playground tile to navigate to _MeshMap_

-#### Import the Files to Meshery Playground
+#### Import the Files to Meshplay Playground

-1. In the left sidebar, click on the upward arrow symbol(import icon) to import the designs into Meshery.
+1. In the left sidebar, click on the upward arrow symbol(import icon) to import the designs into Meshplay.

 2. In the modal that appears:
    - Enter a name for your design in the "Design File Name" field (e.g.`mysql-deployment`).